 - Taking up freelance assignments that play to your strengths as a writer, graphic designer or web developer

 That’s just a few of many jobs you can take up to earn money that will help your parents pay for college.
-You can either look up job advertisements online, keep an eye out for any hiring signs, or ask your high school if they have a job board.
+You can look up job advertisements online, keep an eye out for any hiring signs, or ask your high school if they have a job board.

 Save, save, save

 Most high-schoolers do not realize how much they spend on things that they could easily do without.
 Next time, pay attention and cut back on some of your spending.
 Cutting certain costs could help you put away a substantial sum that you could use to ease your parents’ financial burden.
 You don’t have to give up on everything but there are plenty of different ways that you can save without sacrificing too much.

 Instead of spending birthday money, save it.
 Go to discount showings of movies.
 Wait for sales to buy new clothes.
 Make your own coffee instead of buying it.
 Every little bit helps, and it’s good to start garnering these thrifty skills early on.

 Use College Raptor’s new Student Loan Finder to compare lenders and interest rates to find the ideal student loan—for FREE!